EpicEric/pony-mqtt/docs/classes/actor-mqttconnection.md

 discarding any will packet.
 If `send_will` is `true`, a publish message with the will packet will be sent prior to disconnecting.

-It may trigger the following error:

-* `Cannot disconnect: Already disconnected`

 #### subscribe

 ```pony